-Even if people say that they aren’t, first impressions are everything.
+Even if people say that they aren’t important, first impressions are everything.
 Visual presentation counts.
-That is why creating amazing visualizations is so important for your data-intensive web applications.
-If your app doesn’t present your information intuitively and effectively, people simply will not use it.
+That is why creating amazing visualizations is essential for your data-intensive web applications.
+If your app doesn’t present your information intuitively and effectively, people will not use it.
 It won’t survive in a competitive market filled with other, better-designed products.

-To create a visually effective app, one that presents your data efficiently, you need to choose the right charting components.
-Hopefully, this post will shed some light on exactly how you can do that.
+To create a visually compelling app that presents your data efficiently, you need to choose the right charting components.
+Hopefully, this post will shed some light on exactly how you can choose the right data visualization tool.

 When you are designing your app and looking to select the right charting components, you need to ask yourself several questions: